atreyabhat/FoxGlove_Lidar_Camera_Sim/README.md

 ## Features
 - Camera render by projecting colorized point clouds with added distortion and MCAP output.
-- Simple-Lama image inpainting is implemented for the camera render, producing much more realistic images
+- Simple-Lama image inpainting is implemented to refine the camera render, producing much more realistic images

 - LiDAR simulator that enforces per-channel vertical FOV, horizontal binning, occlusion, and logs to Foxglove `PointCloud` messages.
 - Configurable trajectory, frame rate, downsampling, and dataset paths via a single `config.yaml`.